 Q: Do you have information about skunks and raccoons?

 Yes, see our brochure entitled "Skunks in Rhode Island" or our brochure entitled "Raccoons in Rhode Island"

 Q: How concerned should I be about rabies?

 If you are not a hunter and your domestic pets are up-to-date with rabies vaccination you need not be overly concerned.
 Feed your pets indoors -- pet food/water bowls left outdoors may be visited by an infected wild animal.
 Remember rabies is transmitted by the saliva of an infected animal.
 Teach your children not to touch a wild animal, not even "baby" wild animals.
 If your pet shows evidence of having been in a fight with another animal DON'T handle your pet without rubber gloves.
 Call your town's Animal Control Officer (ACO) and CALL Department of Health, Communicable Diseases at 222-2577 (after hours 272-5952).
 The target animals for rabies are raccoon, skunk, fox, woodchuck, and bats.
 To learn more about preventing exposure click "Rabies, the facts you need to know NOW".
-If you are a hunter, see the recommended precautions, on page 24 of the Hunting and Trapping Abstract.
+If you are a hunter, see the recommended precautions in the Hunting and Trapping Abstract.

 Q: I found a dead bird in my yard, and considering the West Nile Virus, what should I do?